rezzaghi/exploringTwitterApi/README.md

 # exploringTwitterApi
-Program that change twitter screen name based on the last mention.
+Script that change twitter screen name based on the last mention.

 This program was built using JavaScript, twitter API, Twit (https://github.com/ttezel/twit) and deployed on heroku server.